mrceedjay/HU-058_ESPHome/README.md

-# Open firmware for the HU-058D WiFi clock
+# Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light

 The AliExpress kit sold as an "ESP8266 IoT Colorful WiFi Clock Kit" ships closed firmware which is lame and terrible.
 (And really hard to use.)
 I have reverse engineered the way to drive the display so you can use your own microcontroller.